Keep up to date

 The 3.3-litre engine fires up without hesitation and settles into a smooth idle, with no issues reported by David.
 With around ~280BHP on tap, the Alpina pulls strongly through the Switch-Tronic gearbox.

 Notably, David has had the gearbox and torque tube rebuilt — and it has only covered ~1,500 miles since.
+The car also had a new Vanos unit before David purchased the car.
 Watch the video to see and hear the car in action.

 Suspension and Brakes